vizui/designpatterns/docs/content/patterns/components/alerts.md

 - System notifications appear in in the top right corner of the screen
 - They are usually triggered by events _unrelated_ to the user's interactions
 - They can be closable and can have other action buttons or links.
-- Notifications with low importance (info or success) can close automatically after 5 seconds
+- Notifications with low importance (info or success) can close automatically after 5 seconds (if desired)
 - Notifications with high importance (warning or danger) should not close automatically, unless the situation has been resolved in some other way

 __Types:__